Note: this post contains affiliate links

 I was so wanting to hop on an ATV and let loose, but when I saw the price tag, I held myself back and went to the beach instead.

-If the price isn’t an issue for you though, ATV riding would be fun to experience on Koh Chang.
-Monster Adventure is an ATV tour company on the island and they offer rides through forest trails, a rubber plantation jungle, and lead you to a local waterfall.
+If the price isn’t an issue for you though, ATV riding would be fun to explore Koh Chang.
+Monster Adventure is an ATV tour company on the island and they offer Koh Chang Tours through forest trails, a rubber plantation jungle, and lead you to a local waterfall.

 A 60-minute ATV ride will cost you a minimum of 2500 baht, or about US $73.